 Australia and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC), G-20, International Monetary Fund (IMF), Organization for Economic Cooperation and Development (OECD), World Bank, and the World Trade Organization (WTO).
 Australia is a Partner for Cooperation with the Organization for Security and Cooperation in Europe (OSCE), an Enhanced Partner of the North Atlantic Treaty Organization (NATO), and a member of the Pacific Islands Forum.

-The position of U.S. Ambassador to Australia is currently vacant; other principal embassy officials are listed in the Department’s Key Officers List.
+Arthur B. Culvahouse Jr. currently serves as the U.S. Ambassador to Australia; other principal embassy officials are listed in the Department’s Key Officers List.

 More information about Australia is available from the Department of State and other sources, some of which are listed here:

 CIA World Factbook Australia Page